 All Data Fields require a name

 property.
 This is the key that will be used to store and retrieve the field's value in the database.
-This property must be unique within the Collection, Global, or nested group that it is defined in.
+This property must be unique amongst this field's siblings.

 To set a field's name, use the name